arifmoh2/PortfolioCaseCompetition/README.md

+*Disclaimer: The code for these two strategies is taken by referencing youtube tutorials and help quantopian help forums to tweak pre-existing strategies, adding/removing factors and changing hyperparameters.
+The template for strategy A is taken from Andreas Clenow's quantopian blog post.*

 For the CASE competition, I tried implementing two quantitative strategies on the quantopian quantitative algorithmic trading platform and divided my portfolio asset allocation equally across the two strategies.
 A brief summary of each strategy is presented below:

 1. **Exponential Regression on Momentum**